mjjstockman/hull-college/README.md

 [Back to top ⇧](#Kryan-Live)

 ## Testing

-Testing information can be found in a separate testing [file](TESTING.md "Link to testing file")
+Details about the testing of the site can be found [here](TESTING.md)

 ### How the site was Deployed
 The code was deployed to GitHub Pages in the following way: